 - Do not ask the staff to do additional work for you.
 Our workers have a full load of regular duties, but will not want to refuse your request.
 In exceptional cases, secure the permission of the missionaries before asking.

 It is customary in East Africa to call “hodi!” (hoe-dee) outside a person’s house or door to ask if you can come in.
 The host then replies “karibu!” (carry-boo, meaning “welcome”) and the visitor enters.
+These are Swahili words.
 This is also the practice of the missionaries in Nakaale.
+We also remove our shoes before entering a house.

 Water, Plumbing, and Electricity

-Do not flush paper products of any kind down the toilets.
+Do not flush paper products of any kind down the toilets, unless directed to by a missionary (some personal homes have better plumbing!).
 Even toilet paper is to be placed in a small trash can next to the toilet.

-Avoid letting food [especially rice] go down the sink drains.
-Table scraps can be given to the pets.
-Dishwater should be strained through a sieve.
+Avoid letting food (especially rice), or excessive grease go down the sink drains.
+Table scraps can be given to the pets or put in the compost.
+Dishwater should be strained through a sieve or dumped directly outside.

-The email/internet access is unpredictable in Karamoja.
-It comes through a wireless modem and is very slow compared to U.S. standards.
-Limited Wi-Fi access will be available for visitors (not like American Wi-Fi in speed or reliability!)
+The email/internet access is mostly good, but can be unpredictable in Karamoja.
+It comes through a wireless modem and is sometimes slow compared to U.S. standards.
+Limited Wi-Fi access will be available for visitors.
+It is paid for by each byte used.
+You may want to check your phones and computers or other devices to turn off any automatic updates or back-ups to the cloud as these will eat your internet bytes quickly.

 There is cell phone coverage here and even a visitors’ phone available for your use.
-Discuss with the missionaries about purchasing airtime to make calls to the States if necessary.
-It costs about $0.10 per minute to call the USA from a Ugandan phone.
-Please discuss with the missionaries the process for receiving calls and to figure out the time zone differences.
+Discuss with the missionaries about purchasing airtime to make international calls.

 Interacting with the Karimojong

 It is also a major part of Karimojong culture to ask for things.
 Total strangers will plead with you for your shoes, clothes, money, soap, sugar, you name it.
 People will try to get you to commit to paying their children’s school fees.
-Please do not give/sell anything to people, or commit to giving/selling anything.
-You can answer people who say ‘kingarakinai’ (‘assist me’) with ‘mam’ (sounds like “mom,” and means “no”).
+Please ask before giving away or selling anything to people, or committing to giving or selling anything.
+Giving material assistance [clothes, money, school fees, etc.] is not always beneficial to the poor in Karamoja.
+You can answer people who say ‘kingarakinae’ (‘assist me’) with ‘mam’ (sounds like “mom,” and means “no”).
 Do not use the word “Maybe,” as this is the same as saying, “Yes.”
 Do not give out telephone numbers, email addresses or other personal information.

 Karamoja is considered a high risk area by most Ugandans and by the U.S. Embassy.
 This is largely because of the practice of raiding for cattle.
-In recent times, the raiding has been minimal; even what has taken place in our district has not presented an immediate threat to the missionaries.
-The government of Uganda has undertaken a long-term disarmament operation throughout Karamoja through which many [but surely not all] guns have been removed.
+Since the Ugandan government began removing guns from civilians in 2006-2011, raiding has decreased drastically and are not an immediate threat to the missionaries.

 There is a certain amount of petty theft here.
 As much as possible, be alert to the whereabouts of your belongings, especially when you travel.
-Always lock car doors, even when the car is moving.
+Always lock car doors.
 Do not leave valuables in vehicles.
 Do not leave money or other valuables lying around the living compounds.
 When you are in town, keep your wallet and handbag secure.
 Ask the missionaries about storing your money and documents in a safe until you need them.
 Always remember to lock your room or hut.

-In Karamoja there are often episodes of violence among the community members.
-Martial law often occurs.
+In Karamoja episodes of violence among the community members and mob justice are not uncommon.
 If violence is witnessed, do not go to help or to break up a fight.
 Report such violence to adult members of the mission.

 Most of the small animal life in Nakaale is completely harmless.
 You may see any of a variety of creatures: rats, mice, cockroaches, termites, ants, scorpions, to name a few.
 Harmless geckos can be seen climbing on the walls.
 The scorpions have a very painful sting, and some ants bite, but otherwise, most pests are harmless.

-You should know that there are snakes, and many of them are poisonous—some deadly.
+You should know that there are snakes, and many of them are venomous—some deadly.
 You should also know that no missionary or guest has ever been bitten by a snake.

 To minimize your risk of snakebite or other unpleasant encounter with local vermin, the general recommendation is simply not to put your hands or feet anywhere you can’t see clearly.
 Here are some other suggestions: